 In this reporting period, the school has used a variety of measures to assess its success in achieving its stated aims and objects.
-In relation to Aim 1, the school has been in the top quartile of all schools in the country since 2013, in terms of the progress its students make.
-In 2022, 85% of students achieved grade 4 or better in both English and mathematics GCSEs, and 71% grade 5 or better.
-43% of students achieved the English Baccalaureate at grade 5+.
-The school's progress 8 score was 0.73.
-In relation to the other aims, the school was last inspected by Ofsted in February 2020.
-The inspectors concluded:
+In relation to Aim 1, the school has been in the top quartile of all schools in the country since 2013, in terms of the progress its students make, and in the top 10% since 2019.
+In 2023, 85% of students achieved grade 4 or better in both English and mathematics GCSEs, and 67% grade 5 or better.
+39% of students achieved the English Baccalaureate at grade 5+.
+The school's progress 8 score was 0.66.
+In relation to the other aims, the school was last inspected by Ofsted in June 2023.
+The inspectors concluded that the school was Outstanding overall and on all four key judgements: